-1.17.13 Identification of lighting and other installations (not owned by a distributor) in streets, parks or other public areas
+1.17.13 Identification of lighting and other installations (not owned by a distributor) in streets, parks or other public areas private installation.

-The above installations shall have a clear and indelible sign attached to the outside of each light fitting (or lighting pole or standard if applicable) that indicates that it is a private installation.
 The sign shall also include the ownership and identify the origin of supply in accordance with AS/NZS 3000.
 The height of the lettering of the word 'PRIVATE' shall be a minimum of 20mm.
 The height of the lettering of other words shall be a minimum of 6mm.